WELCOME OFFER! Get 50% Extra Views On Your First Campaign with VeeFly. Use Promo Code - FIRST50 Get Started

 YouTube Ad Formats

-YouTube has various ad formats, each of which gives brands different exposure.
+YouTube offers various ad formats, each of which provides brands with different exposure, affecting the YouTube ads price.
 The ads are Skipable, skippable, bumper, In-Feed, Overlay, etc.

 • Misaligned ad format, budget goals, and campaign goals affect the cost of the ads.